the AFA site

 A St. Louis Missouri native, Rob has a B.A. in Communications from St.

-Michael Selic, Chief Financial Officer, 1986 graduate of
+Michael Selic, Chief Financial Officer

 California State University at San Jose, has had exciting careers as a